Rites of the Starling by Devney Perry book summary cover graphic, featuring a sword entwined with vines and purple flowers.

 Rites of the Starling Chapter 13

-Caspia and Xandra spend three days in the strange forest as their health slowly falls apart.
-They eventually collapse, convinced they’re dying, and lose consciousness in each other’s arms.
+Caspia and Xandra spend three days in the strange forest as their health steadily deteriorates.
+They collapse, convinced they’re dying, and lose consciousness in each other’s arms.
 Caspia wakes to a clicking sound and shakes her cousin awake.
-They find a road nearby, but a massive black creature blocks their path.
-It looks like a giant jackal covered in scales and sharp spines.
-More emerge from the trees and surround them.
+Nearby, they spot a road, but a massive black creature blocks their path.
+It resembles a giant jackal covered in scales and sharp spines.
+More creatures burst from the trees and close in, surrounding them.

 Xandra drops to her knees as her transformation begins.
 Her eyes go fully black, and her teeth sharpen into fangs.
 She tells Caspia to run and drives her away with a snarl.
 Caspia flees into the woods and trips.
 When she looks back, one of the creatures is watching her.
 Caspia keeps moving until the ground runs out at the edge of a cliff above a fast-moving river.
 Three animals close in behind her.